ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 ### Classification Metrics

 Next, we'll explore some common metrics to access the performance of our binary classifier.
-In particular, we'll explore *accuracy*, *precision*, *recall*, and the $F_1-score$.
+In particular, we'll explore *accuracy*, *precision*, *recall*, and the $F_1$ score.

 #### Confusion Matrices